Exponential-Workload/create-index/README.md

 When serving untrusted directories on sensitive domains, it may be worth removing `README.html`'s, `README.txt`s and `README`s (or pass the env var NO_READMES), as they're included (with XSS filtering via `sanitize-html`, may not always be sufficient) in the index.

+Additionally, you may want to remove `img` from `lib.SanitizerOptions.allowedTags` if you're serving untrusted directories on sensitive domains.

 ### Overwrite Dirreads

 Don't want all files to be listed (or, want links to anywhere else)?
 No problem!
 Just add a `indexoverwrite.json` (`indexoverwrite.json5` also works) file to the directory, structured similarly to [this](https://github.com/Exponential-Workload/create-index/blob/master/indexoverwrite.json), or [this](https://github.com/Exponential-Workload/create-index/blob/master/test/a/indexoverwrite.json5), or even [this](https://github.com/Exponential-Workload/create-index/blob/master/test/a/d/indexoverwrite.json5)